 For example, with this URL: [http://yourdomain.com]/.well-known/pki-validation/fileauth.txt, don't add www to it ([http://]

-To complete domain control validation for yourdomain.com, place the fileauth.txt file on the exact domain you want validated -- the one on your certificate order.
+To complete domain control validation for yourdomain.com, place the fileauth.txt file on the exact domain you want validated.
 We won't look at a different domain or subdomain to find the random value.
-We only look at the domain you want validated (i.e., the domain on your certificate order).
+We only look at the domain you want to have validated (i.e., the domain in your certificate order).

 For example, if you need [yourdomain].com validated, you will use this URL for this domain: http://[yourdomain].com/.well-known/pki-validation/fileauth.txt.
 Don't place the fileaut.txt file on sub.[yourdomain].com or modify the URL and place it on [yourotherdomain].com -- it won't work.
 We can't find the fileaut.txt file on these domains.
 We are looking for it on [yourdomain].com, the domain from your certificate order.

-If you want DigiCert to validate www.example.com and examle.com, place the fileauth.txt file on example.com.
+If you want DigiCert to validate www.example.com and example.com, place the fileauth.txt file on example.com.
 This validates both example.com and www.example.com.
 We won't look at www.example.com to find the fileauth.txt file.

 If you received a free base domain SAN on your SSL/TLS certificate, make sure to place the fileauth.txt file on the base domain.
 We need to validate the domain on the SSL/TLS certificate order.

-When you create the fileauth.txt file, copy the DigiCert provided random value and paste it in the file.
+When you create the fileauth.txt file, copy the DigiCert-provided random value and paste it into the file.
 Don't add the word "token", "value" or any other text.